-- 65 SEHK transmits details of China Connect Securities Trades directly from its order routing system (CSC) to CCASS in real-time.
-After the close of Mainland stock market, HKSCC reconciles the provisional clearing data files retrieved from ChinaClear's system against the trade records from SEHK. - 66 Once ChinaClear assumes the settlement rights and obligations of the relevant China Connect Securities Trades, such China Connect Securities Trades will be registered with HKSCC, and at the same time in Hong Kong simultaneously create through novation a Market Contract between HKSCC as CCP and a CCCP as clearing participant.
+- 71 SEHK transmits details of China Connect Securities Trades directly from its order routing system (CSC)27 to CCASS in real-time.
+After the close of Mainland stock market, HKSCC reconciles the provisional clearing data files retrieved from ChinaClear's system against the trade records from SEHK. - Once ChinaClear assumes the settlement rights and obligations of the relevant China Connect Securities Trades, such China Connect Securities Trades will be registered with HKSCC, and at the same time in Hong Kong simultaneously create through novation a Market Contract between HKSCC as CCP and a CCCP as clearing participant. - 73 The Market Contract between HKSCC and the CCCP is cleared and settled in Hong Kong under the CCASS Rules.
+The China Connect Securities Trade between HKSCC and ChinaClear is cleared and settled in Mainland China in accordance with the rules and procedures of ChinaClear. - 74 Similar to Exchange Trades, HKSCC performs daily netting on all China Connect Securities Trades for settlement under the CNS system in CCASS.